JSydll/YoT/src/meta-fw-update-raspberrypi/Readme.md

 ## Resources

-Almost all code is taken from the [RaspberryPi 3 example by the swupdate developers](https://github.com/sbabic/meta-swupdate-boards)
+Almost all code is taken from the [RaspberryPi 3 example by the swupdate developers](https://github.com/sbabic/meta-swupdate-boards), with a bit more documentation, some minor enhancements and a restructuring into two layers differentiating between general `swupdate` configuration and target specific operations.